GuillaumeDeffrennes/DesPD/README.md

 **The minimum and maximum temperatures are 300K and 3000K, respectively.**

-## Excess thermodynamic properties (CALPHAD extrapolation from the binaries)
+## Excess thermodynamic properties (CALPHAD extrapolations from the binaries)
 Descriptors are obtained from the binary interaction parameters assessed in various work (references can be found in "Binary_interaction_parameters.csv") based on the Muggianu formalism.

 **The elements currently supported are Al, Cu, Mg, Si, Zn.**